Healthy Homes Assessment Waitangirua

 Insulation Waitangirua

-Underfloor and ceiling insulation is required on all rental houses since July 1, 2019.
-Property managers and landlords must ensure that the insulation meets standards that are in line with the latest standard.
-In some cases, current ceiling insulation, or the insulation of the sub floor space may need to be topped up or replaced.
+The insulation of the ceiling and underfloor is mandatory in all rental houses since 1 July 2019.
+All landlords and property managers have to make sure that the insulation is up to standards that are in line with the latest standard.
+In some instances, existing ceiling insulation or insulation in the subfloor space may require to be added or replaced.

-A house that is well-insulated will help to control condensation and lower the chance of mould and dampness and it will make more easy to the household to retain heat.
+A well-insulated property will help to control condensation and lower the chance of dampness and mould, and also makes an easier task to allow the home to hold warmth.

-The "R" signifies thermal resistance and it is a measurement of how well insulation resists heat flow.
-The more high the R-value, higher the standard of insulation.
+The "R" stands for thermal resistance and is a gauge of how well insulation resists heat flow.
+The higher the R-value, the more effective the insulation.

 • Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3